cloro

 1. cloro — best for AI-native SERP intelligence

-cloro’s SERP API treats Google as one surface in a larger ecosystem of AI-mediated search rather than as a standalone target.
+cloro’s SERP API treats Google as one surface in a larger AI-search ecosystem rather than a standalone target.
 The same endpoint family returns parsed responses for Google Search, Google AI Mode, Google AI Overview, ChatGPT Search, Perplexity, Copilot, Gemini, and Grok — with the actual cited source URLs each surface used.
+That cross-surface coverage is the 2026 differentiator.
+A brand can be cited heavily in ChatGPT and absent from Google AI Mode for the same query, and the only fix is instrumenting every surface from one tool.

 Key features

-/v1/monitor/googleand per-surface variants) with a stable response shape across SERP, AI Overview, AI Mode, ChatGPT, Perplexity, Gemini, Copilot - Parsed AI Overview with text, markdown, citations, sources, inline videos, and any injected ads
+• One endpoint family with a stable response shape across SERP, AI Overview, AI Mode, ChatGPT, Perplexity, Gemini, and Copilot.

 Pros

-- Modern API design — typed responses, clean error semantics, single auth
+• Modern API design — typed responses, clean error semantics, single auth.

 Cons

-- Built for ongoing monitoring at scale; less suited to one-off spot checks.
+• Built for ongoing monitoring at scale, less suited to one-off spot checks.

 Pricing.
-Hobby plan starts at $100/month for 250,000 credits with 500 free credits to test.
-Growth plan at $500/month for 1.5M credits with a lower per-call rate.
+Hobby starts at $100/month for 250,000 credits with 500 free credits to test.
+Growth is $500/month for 1.35M credits at a lower per-call rate.
 See cloro’s SERP API pricing for current tiers.

 2. SerpApi — best for breadth across Google verticals